-- 1. Informal Settlement.
-The following procedures shall be referred to as the "Informal Settlement Procedures." - a.
-If Management proposes to take any action that would substantially and adversely affect a particular Household (i.e., by eviction, rent increase or forced transfer) or Applicant Household (i.e., by denial of application for housing or denial of selection preference), a Household or Applicant Household that disagrees with such action (a "Complainant") may contact the Management Office to explain its view or reply to any charges, either orally or in writing, within a reasonable time not to exceed ten (10) days from the date of Management's proposed action. - b.
+1. All Units: Informal Settlement.

+- a.
+If Management proposes to take any action that would substantially and adversely affect a particular Household (i.e., by eviction, rent increase or forced transfer) or Applicant Household (i.e., by denial of application for housing or denial of selection preference), a Household or Applicant Household that disagrees with such action (a "Complainant") may contact the Management Office to explain its view or reply to any charges, either orally or in writing, within a reasonable time not to exceed ten (10) business days from the date of Management's proposed action. - b.
 Written grievances must be signed by the Complainant.
-Each grievance, whether written or oral, shall specify: - (i) The particular grounds upon which it is based; - (ii) The action requested; and - (iii) The name, address and telephone number of the
+Each grievance, whether written or oral, shall specify: - (i) The particular grounds upon which it is based; - (ii) The action requested; and - (iii) The name, address and telephone number of the Complainant. - c.

-Complainant.

-- c.
 Management shall respond to such grievances informally and shall make reasonable attempts to settle such grievances without a hearing, including arranging a meeting with the Complainant to discuss the complaint. - d.
-Within five (5) business days after the meeting with Complainant, Management shall prepare and deliver to the Complainant a summary (the "Summary") of such informal attempts at resolution, including the names of the participants, dates of meeting(s), nature of the proposed disposition of the complaint (the "Disposition") and the specific reasons therefor.
+Within five (5) calendar days after the meeting with Complainant, Management shall prepare and deliver to the Complainant a summary (the "Summary") of such informal attempts at resolution, including the names of the participants, dates of meeting(s), nature of the proposed disposition of the complaint (the "Disposition") and the specific reasons therefore.

-2. Grievance Hearing.
+2. Public Housing Units Only: Grievance Hearing.